Kheirlb/power/README.md

 Install grafana to the raspberry pi following the instructions here.
 TODO: Copy the instructions here.
 Go to the webpage and create a login with username "admin" and your desired password.
 Connect grafana to influx as a data source.
 You will need to copy that token here.

-Create a new dashboard and import the .json file from this script.
+Create a new dashboard and import the .json file from this repo.
 This will automatically configure your dashboard.
 You won't have any data tough until we do the following steps.

 ### Clone power
 Clone our git repo "power" into a GitHub folder in ~/.
 This repo (where you are reading this README) has our custom python scripts.